-The idea of multistage rockets goes back to the early 1900s when a Russian highschool teacher Konstantin Tsiolkovsky (photo, left) first stated the principle of achieving successful space flight.
-The idea is simple.
-A tremendous amount of power is required to lift any object through the atmosphere against the pull of gravity and give it sufficient speed to send it into orbit.
-No single rocket is adequate for the task.
-What must be done is to use a combination of rockets linked together one on top of another.
-The bottom one gives the others a ‘piggy back’ and gets them moving fast before their own engines fire.
-In this way, the top rocket can be made to travel fast enough to enter orbit.
-Such a rocket combination is called a multistage rocket.
+The concept for multistage rockets goes back to the early 1900s when a Russian high school teacher named Konstantin Tsiolkovsky first idealized the principle of achieving a successful flight in space.
+The idea suggested by the teacher is simple: a tremendous amount of power is needed to lift an object up towards the atmosphere, and this power will push through against the pull of gravity and give it efficient speed to send the spacecraft into orbit.
+The rockets that were invented back then are inadequate for the task, as they lack the power required for them to go up to space without being pulled by the Earth’s gravitational force.
+What must be done is to utilize a combination of rockets that are linked together and are on top of each other.
+The bottom rocket will give the others at the top a “piggyback ride” towards the atmosphere and gets them moving fast before the other rockets’ engines are engaged.
+In this way, the top rocket will be able to conserve its energy and fuel that can allow it to travel fast enough to enter orbit.
+This rocket combination is called a multistage rocket.

-Such rocket can achieve greater speed because it lightens its weight by dropping stages as it uses up propellant.
-Moreover, each next stage begins its ascent at higher initial velocity, having been boosted up by the jettisoned lower stage.
-A three-stage rocket can reach about three times the speed of a single-stage rocket.
+The multistage rocket is able to achieve great speeds because it lightens its weight by dropping the bottom rockets that it uses as a propellant.
+Moreover, each stage begins its ascent at higher initial velocity, having been boosted by the jettisoned lower stage.
+Because of its energy and fuel capacity, a three-stage rocket can reach about three times the speed of a single-stage rocket.

-Most spacecraft are launched into space on top of a three-stage rocket.
-The first stage or booster, is the biggest because it has to lift itself, the other rockets, and the spacecraft through the densest part of the atmosphere.
-The booster fires for only one or two minutes before its fuel supply is exhausted.
-Then it separates from the rest of the vehicle and falls back on Earth.
-The second stage ignitgs for a few minutes and thrusts the now lighter vehicle higher and faster.
-When its fuel is exhausted the second stage is discarded, and the third stage fires to boost the spacecraft into orbit.
-In less than 15 minutes the spacecraft has been accelerated from rest to a speed of 28,000 kilometres per hour.
+Most spacecraft utilized today are launched into space on top of a three-stage rocket.
+The first stage of the rocket is called the booster, which is the biggest part because it has to lift itself, the other rockets, and the spacecraft at the top through the densest part of the atmosphere.
+The booster fires for only one or two minutes before its fuel supply is completely exhausted.
+Then, the booster separates from the rest of the vehicle and falls back on Earth.
+The second stage ignites for a few minutes and thrusts the entire rocket higher and faster.
+When its fuel is exhausted, the second rocket is discarded, and the third stage then utilizes its fuel to boost the spacecraft into orbit.
+In less than 15 minutes, the spacecraft will be able to accelerate from rest at a speed of 28,000 kilometers per hour.